 Cats can start limping for many reasons whether they are limping from their front leg or limping from their back leg, such as a break, sprain, getting something stuck in their paw, or an ingrown claw.
 If your cat is limping we recommend bringing them to the vet to help prevent infection or keep their condition from becoming worse.

-You might not be able to recognize the source of your cat's limp with your eye, but the solution could be as simple as pulling a thorn out of your kitty's paw or trimming their claws.
+You might not be able to recognize the source of your cat's limp with your eye, but the solution could be as simple as pulling a thorn out of your kitty's paw or trimming its claws.

-It's important to know that if your cat is limping they are in pain, even if they don't look like it (cats are really good at masking pain).
+It's important to know that if your cat is limping they are in pain, even if they don't look like it (cats are good at masking pain).
 Always monitor their limp for signs of swelling, redness, and open wounds.
 If you notice any of these symptoms call your vet immediately.

 Common Causes of Limping in Cats